-Certain employees of the Company participate in several MSDW equity-based stock compensation plans.
-MSDW applies the provisions of Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" and related interpretations in accounting for stock options and no expense has been recognized with respect to the granting of these stock options to the participating employees of the Company.
+Certain employees of the Company participate in several MS equity-based stock compensation plans.
+MS applies the provisions of Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" and related interpretations in accounting for stock options.

 Employees of the Company are eligible to participate in the Company's 401(k) plan upon meeting certain eligibility requirements.
 The Company matches a portion of each participant's contribution based upon the Company's performance.